1989–90 Southern Africa Tour: Season outline

 A variety of local golfers had success at the beginning of the season.
 South African Des Terblanche won the inaugural event, the Railfreight Bloemfontein Classic.
 It was his first victory on his home tour.
 The next tournament was the Minolta Copiers Match Play, a medal match play event, held at Sun City Golf Course.
 In the quarterfinals, Fulton Allem tied the course record with a 65 to defeat competitor Hugh Baiocchi.
-In the following two rounds Allem defeated "[t]ournament favourite" David Frost and John Bland to win the event.
+In the following two rounds Allem defeated "tournament favourite" David Frost and John Bland to win the event.
 Frost, however, came back and won the next event, the unofficial Nedbank Million Dollar Challenge.
 Baiocchi, meanwhile, won the next official tournament on the calendar, the Twee Jonge Gezellen Masters.
 In mid-January, the Lexington PGA Championship was held, hosted by Wanderers Golf Course.
 Allem opened with a course record 61 to take the lead.
 He would go on to win the event.

 In the middle of the season, a newly turned professional from America named John Daly had much success.
-Daly won the seventh tournament of the year, AECI Charity Classic by one over Northern Irishman David Feherty.
-Two weeks later, Daly won again at the Hollard Royal Swazi Sun Classic defeating South African John Bland by two strokes.
+Daly won the seventh tournament of the year, the AECI Charity Classic by one over Northern Irishman David Feherty.
+Two weeks later, Daly won again at the Hollard Royal Swazi Sun Classic, defeating South African John Bland by two strokes.

-At the end of the season, there was a three-horse race to win the Order of Merit between Bland, the leader, with Wayne Westner directly behind him, and Tony Johnstone in third.
+At the end of the season, there was a three-horse race to win the Order of Merit among Bland, the leader, with Wayne Westner directly behind him, and Tony Johnstone in third.
 The top two would receive automatic entries in the 1990 Open Championship.
 Bland won the 11th event of the season, the Dewar's White Label Trophy, "to clinch the circuit Order of Merit title."